comychitz/knowledge/networking/networksecurity.md

     * public-key (asymmetric): sender and receiver do not per-share secret key
       * public key is known to all
       * private decryption known only to receiver
-      * given a public key, it should be impossibnle to compule the private key
+      * given a public key, it should be impossible to compute the private key
       * RSA
         * Choosing Keys:
           1. Choose two large prime numbers p, q